top of page

 Types of Glass Back Walls

-Glass back walls serve a crucial role in ensuring the safety of squash players during their matches.
+In the realm of design, two primary options for glass back walls are commonly employed: Frame Glass back walls and Fin Glass back walls.
+These designs offer distinct choices to cater to the specific needs and preferences of squash facilities, all while prioritizing player safety and inclusivity.
 These walls are crafted using specialized squash fittings and are constructed from durable 12 mm tempered glass, engineered to withstand the rigors of intense gameplay.

 What's more, these glass back walls feature an entrance door with a clear width of 914mm, adhering to international accessibility norms to accommodate players with disabilities.